Skip to content

 Challengeable: Yes - rule application verifiable.
 Objection possible for incorrect data or wrong rule version.

-Cross-jurisdictional sweep + concentration account reconciliation Are intercompany sweep transfers (US notional pooling, EU header-account zero-balancing, UK target balancing) eliminated correctly so consolidated cash position is not double-counted?
+Cross-jurisdictional sweep and concentration-account reconciliation Are intercompany sweep transfers (US notional pooling, EU header-account zero-balancing, UK target balancing) eliminated correctly so consolidated cash position is not double-counted?
 Rules Engine Auditor

-Deterministic intercompany elimination per cash-pooling structure; ASC 220 + IFRS 10 consolidation rules; sweep transactions are intra-group reconciliation items not affecting external cash balance; SOX 404 control for accuracy of consolidated cash on the balance sheet; tax-treatment under OECD Transfer Pricing Guidelines for the notional-interest convention
+Deterministic intercompany elimination per cash-pooling structure under ASC 220 and IFRS 10 consolidation rules.
+Sweep transactions are intra-group reconciliation items that do not affect the external cash balance.
+This is the SOX 404 control for the accuracy of consolidated cash on the balance sheet, with notional-interest tax treatment following the OECD Transfer Pricing Guidelines.

 Decision Record